camillabrigandi/ADM-HW5/README.md

 ### System 3
 Here you are able to see how system 3 is structured with all the pages and possible options:
-The system is identical to the previous one except for the fact that after a user has selected the graph, they will be required to input all the variable of interest.
+The system is identical to the previous one except for the fact that there is no need to select the graph.
+The user is required to input all the variable of interest.

 <img src="images/input2.png" />